guilfoyles1/cps310/README.md

 ---

-## 1. Build off of context-level data flow diagram
+## 1. Build Off of Context-Level Data Flow Diagram
 - Create **Diagram 0**.
 - Create at least **1 process** that can be further decomposed into a child diagram.